 Do you ever crave Homemade Phyllo and Spanakopita ?
 I do.
-My sister-in-law used to make them and was kind enough to show me how to do it.
+My sister-in-law used to make them (much better than me) and was kind enough to show me how to do it.
 This is a variation on them with homemade dough.
 Back them, we didn’t know about all the things in our food.
 Now, we love to cook at home and it’s less expensive!

 INGREDIENTS – Homemade Phyllo and Spanakopita

 Use 1 small onion, minced and sauteed in butter until translucent.

 Then, use 1 package frozen or fresh spinach, blanched and water squeezed out, then chopped finely.